grandcanyonsmith/email-ai-writer/PROJECT_PLAN.md

 # Email AI Writer - Project Implementation Plan

+> **Plan updated as of 2024-06-25: Checked off completed items based on current project status.**

 ## 🎯 Project Overview

 This document outlines the step-by-step implementation plan for the Email AI Writer project - an intelligent email sequence generator using OpenAI's GPT-4o model and the LEGO framework.